MicrosoftDocs/well-architected/well-architected/saas/compute.md

     For example, IaaS offers high control over VMs but comes with significant overhead.
 If your application is deployed in a customer's environment, you might have limited access for management operations.
 Assess if these tradeoffs are acceptable and feasible.

 - **Performance requirements**.
 Understand your application's performance requirements by modeling CPU, memory, network (bandwidth and latency), GPU, and availability needs, considering future growth.
 Use this information to choose the appropriate compute resources, like the series and size of virtual machines.
-Specialized requirements may also require you to select specific regions that support particular VM series.
+Specialized requirements might also require you to select specific regions that support particular virtual machine series.

 - **Reliability requirements**.
 Consider the reliability features of your compute platform and ensure they meet your reliability targets.
-You may need to use specific service tiers to have multiple instances of your solution or deploy across availability zones for enhanced reliability.
+You might need to use specific service tiers to have multiple instances of your solution or deploy across availability zones for enhanced reliability.

     > Refer to [RE:04 Recommendations for defining reliability targets](/azure/well-architected/reliability/metrics).